dabear/LibreOOPAlgorithm/README.md

 # LibreOOPAlgorithm

-## How to build for us sensors (and maybe even germany and other contries).
+## How to build for us sensors (and maybe even germany and other countries).
-Currently only this version of xDrip works with the new OOP, and only with manual scanning.
+Currently only the version below of xDrip works with the new OOP, and only with manual scanning.
 Once I'll know that this works, I'll continue to work with hw vendors to have full support.

 ### building the apk